RESEARCH: EXPOSING OIP–ELBIT

 Today, seven activists who participated in the action on March 4, 2024, are being prosecuted in the Oudenaarde District Court by OIP-Elbit, which is claiming damages between €10,000 and €100,000.
 Through this legal action, OIP-Elbit is attempting to deny its active collaboration in the ongoing genocide in Gaza, and is seeking to intimidate those who denounce its responsibility and to suppress any form of movement in support of the Palestinian people.

 This lawsuit is a civil proceeding, which means that it is OIP-Elbit, not the Belgian state, that is suing these activists for the alleged financial losses and moral damage.
 OIP-Elbit is a high-tech arms company with an annual turnover of €57,886,643 in 2023 and a profit of €2,647,538.
 ELBIT Systems reported an increase in profits in Q1 2025, with 32% of its turnover coming from orders delivered to the Israeli army.
+The outcome of this trial is important not only for actions of solidarity with the Palestinian struggle, but more generally for any mobilization aimed at denouncing the actions and responsibility of a company.
+Indeed, this trial raises a fundamental legal question in the Belgian legal system, namely whether freedom of expression and the right to protest should take precedence over the economic interests of a company, or whether, on the contrary, these fundamental rights and freedoms could be violated when it comes to protecting the financial interests of companies, such as those of arms cartels.

 • Court: Oudenaarde